Jump to section: |

 The ALA merges data from the following sources.
 Figure 1 shows the order of priority given to each.

-• the New Zealand Organisms Register (NZOR) which provides taxonomy to supplement the NSL enabling NZ and Australian herbarium species to be included as well as algae, nematodes, protists, bacteria and viruses;
+- the New Zealand Organisms Register (NZOR) – which provides taxonomy to supplement the NSL enabling NZ and Australian herbarium species to be included as well as fungi and protists;

-ordered ist of the priority of sources the ALA uses for taxonomic names. blue background with white boxes of text.
 Figure 1.
 Priority for building a taxonomic tree at the ALA.
-This is: 1) AusFungi, 2) AusMoss and AusLichen, 3) AFD, 4) APNI and APC, 5) ALA lists (Conservation list, Biosecurity List, Pest and Weed List and Migratory Species list) 6) NZOR, 7) Catalogue of Life (CoL).
+This is: 1) AusFungi, 2) AusMoss and AusLichen, 3) AFD, 4) APNI and APC, 5) ALA lists (Conservation list, Biosecurity list, Pest and Weed list and Migratory Species list) 6) NZOR, 7) Catalogue of Life (CoL).

 2. Build an index of names and classify them into a tree